 Aam Daal is a quintessential Bengali daal (lentil stew) prepared throughout the mango season.
 It's mildly sour from using the green mango and utterly comforting when paired with steamed white rice.
 It is most commonly prepared using red lentil (masoor daal) but you can use your choice of daal too.

 Phulkopir Aloo Dalna is a pure vegetarian Bengali Curry.
 Phulkopi is the Bengali term for cauliflower, Aloo is potatoes and Dalna is often referred to light curries.
 Ready in 30 minutes, you will love this curry on busy work days.

-Tetor Daal – daal, as we all know, is Indian lentil stew and teto refers to bitter gourd.
-This light lentil stew with a hint of bitter taste is a quintessential Bengali dish, most commonly prepared during summer months.
+Tetor Daal – daal is a light lentil stew with a hint of bitter taste from using bitter gours.
+It is a quintessential Bengali dish, most commonly prepared during summer months.
 Bitter gourd is known to cleanse your palate and soothe your tummy, which makes this stew ideal for a detox diet.
-Typically, bottle gourd is also cooked along with the lentil to make the stew more filling.
-Also, the sweet taste of bottle gourd balances the bitterness of the stew.
-But, I wanted to keep tetor daal light and so, I…

 This year I spent more time in my tiny kitchen than in any other corner of our home.
 It was all about testing and retesting every single recipe.
 Followed by photographing and of course the writing.
 Wow, does it feel lovely to finally share this news with you guys.
 Yes, I am writing and photographing my first cookbook.
 You never think something like this will ever happen to you.
 Then it actually does.
 A dream that I had for a while now, is shaping up beautifully and becoming a reality.
 It just feels amazing.